-The executive power, in council of ministers, has thought proper to decree the followruary last, refers, is approved, the bases of which are the following:
+The executive power, in council of ministers, has thought proper to decree the followrency of the class which the said institution has in circulation.

 ARTICLE 1.
 The project of agreement entered into between the Spanish Bank of Havana and the committee of the industrial and commercial proprietors, to which the communication subscribed by the individuals composing the same, of the 12th of February last, refers, is approved, the bases of which are the following: